 Students will spend approximately half of the course time on practical experiences related to the chosen enterprises, including fieldwork, small plot activities, laboratory work and visits to commercial farms and other parts of the production and marketing chain.
 The skills of designing, investigating, using technology and communicating will also be developed over the period of the course.

 Tasks include:

-- performance of practical skills of animal handling and management - growing crop plants, recording their growth and management - preparation of a herbarium collection of agriculturally important plants - planning and preparation of an agricultural display for the Penrith show.
+- performance of practical skills of animal handling and management - growing crop plants, recording their growth and management - planning and preparation of an agricultural display for the Penrith Show. - Holistic management of agricultural products within Australian agriculture.